CoralineK/react-redux-form/README.md

 ### Introduction

-This is a simple memes scroller with possibility to like or dislike.
+This is a simple of form for restaurant page with examples dishes.
+Every dish has own special information to fill.

 ### Technologies